Stephenremmi/IPweek3/README.md

 - A device that access internet.
 - Access to internet connectivity.
 - Click to the live site
-- Fill in the form appropriately
+- Search and open the webpage in Google search engine using the above URL link